REC Coach and Manager Info – Spring 2026 Season

 Moving Goals

 The goals are to remain secured at all times.
 If you feel that a goal should be moved, or if you notice a safety issue with a goal, please contact the Board Member or Field Marshal on duty on game days.
-You may also contact our board president, Stephen Biles, at vysopres@gmail.com, or Vice-President, Hazael Avila, at vysovp@gmail.com.
+You may also contact our board president, Matt Blough, at president@vyso.org.

 Items Not Allowed at Games or Practices